 Cylinder mowers give the best quality cut for fine lawns and sports turf.

-You will also need a mower that is adjustable, and can discharge clippings — mulching is ideal for optimal lawn health.
+You will also need a mower that is adjustable to cut at various different heights, and can discharge clippings — mulching is ideal for optimal lawn health.

 Most lawns are not perfect flat rectangles, but are curvy hilly unique creations, replete with boggy areas and grassless patches.